The Ultimate Guide to STI Autocross Upgrades

 Keep a detailed logbook for each event.
 Note your alignment settings, tire pressures, and damper adjustments, along with your subjective feedback on how the car felt.
 This qualitative data is just as valuable as your lap times.
 It helps you understand the connection between a specific adjustment and the car's behavior, allowing you to dial in a setup that perfectly matches your driving style.

-Monitor Power and Torque Gains
+Tracking Your Power and Torque

 In autocross, it’s not about peak horsepower; it’s about usable power.
 You need sharp throttle response and a strong mid-range to accelerate quickly out of tight corners.
 A holistic approach that combines quality performance parts with a professional tune is the best way to achieve a smooth, responsive powerband that you can actually use on course.